MrJamieRyan/mrjamieryan.github.io/uses.md

 ---
 ### Computer

-I use a 13 inch Macbook Air.
-It’s the 2019 model with the true tone display.
-I quite like the keyboard but I am not a fan of it’s reliability issues.
-Thankfully Apple has extended this to 4 year coverage, which is a nice to have but I am hoping I never need it.
-I love everything else about this machine.
+I use a base model 13 inch Macbook Air (2019).
+I love everything about this machine.
 It's light, fast and the perfect size.

+I haven't had any issues with the keyboard (yet?) but Apple has extended the coverages to 4 years, which is a nice to have but I am hoping I never need it.

 ### On My Desk

 I use a 28 inch ASUS VP28UQ 4k Monitor.
-It came with a very nice height adjustable stand.
-It also tilts into vertical mode which is super hand when looking at a large code base.
+It came with a very nice height adjustable stand which also tilts into vertical mode which is really handy when looking at a large code base.

-I really like the Rain mStand and before I pulled the trigger on it I was browsing through Amazon Basics and they do a [very similar stand](https://www.amazon.co.uk/dp/B00WRDS0AU/ref=twister_B014HAMLEG?_encoding=UTF8&psc=1).
+I really liked the Rain mStand and before I pulled the trigger on it I was browsing through Amazon Basics and they do a [very similar stand](https://www.amazon.co.uk/dp/B00WRDS0AU/ref=twister_B014HAMLEG?_encoding=UTF8&psc=1).
 It's not _quite_ as well designed but it does the same job just as well for a third of the price.

 I type on a [Tecknet mechanical keyboard](https://www.amazon.co.uk/TeckNet-Mechanical-Keyboard-Anti-ghosting-Aluminum/dp/B010IIKHBK/ref=sr_1_2?crid=2BXC2T3X6GB7&dchild=1&keywords=tecknet+keyboard&qid=1588105939&s=computers&sprefix=tecknet+%2Ccomputers%2C162&sr=1-2).
 There's just something so satisfying about clicky keys.
 I'm not at the stage yet where I'd call myself a mechanical keyboard enthusiast but I can definitely see why this happens to people.

 I also have a Logitech K380 which could not be any different from the above keyboard.
 It's bluetooth, has circular keys and is virtually silent when typing.
 It can also pair to 3 devices and switch between them at the touch of a button which is super handy when switching between personal and work laptops.

 My mouse is a Logitech MX Master.
 This mouse feels like it was made for me.
 It just fits in my hand perfectly.
 I love the side scroll wheel, forward and back buttons and the extra button in the thumb rest.
-I have that mapped to mission control.

 My headphones are Anker Soundcore Life 2's.
-They are wireless, noise cancelling and super comfy.
+They are wireless, noise cancelling and comfy.
 And they cost less than £50.
 Are Bose and Sony better?
 Sure.
 Are they 6 times better, justifying the price?
 Not for me.

 All of this stuff is connected to an Uni 8 port dock.
 It has USB-C power pass through, HDMI, Ethernet, SD and Micro-SD card readers and 3 USB ports.
 IT also comes in a lovely little rubber case and the whole thing is just excellent quality.
 I love it.

 I also have various POP! figures around my desk.